Vlaceee/SvadbaNaClick/README.md

 # SvadbaNaClick
-A web application that allows users to plan their "Dream Weeding" in just a few clicks.
-Technologies used: React/NodeJS/Tailwind/Javascript
+!Important!
+Some Files have been removed from the project due to privacy A web application that allows users to plan their "Dream Weeding" in just a few clicks.
+Technologies used: React/NodeJS/Tailwind/Javascript.
 # License

 This repository is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).